 When ingested simultaneously, heroin targets opioid receptors in the brain while alcohol affects the GABA neurotransmitter.
 By stimulating these different receptors within the brain, simultaneous use enhances the user experience and strengthens the sensation.

 However, due to their likeness, the combination of alcohol and heroin can have devastating effects on the physical body.
 According to the Drug Policy Alliance, consuming alcohol along with heroin significantly increases the risk of overdose because it leads to shallow breathing, lowered blood pressure and heart rate, deep sedation, or even coma.

 Additionally, drinking alcohol in excess can lead to toxicity.
 The body’s natural response in this situation is to remove alcohol from the system.
 Matters are complicated when opioids are present in the system.
-As stated by the American Addiction Centers, Opiates like heroin often have the effect of inhibiting the vomiting reflex when individuals become nauseous.
-This can increase the potential for one to overdose on alcohol or experience alcohol poisoning.
+Opiates like heroin often inhibit the vomiting reflex, thereby increasing the potential for fatal alcohol toxicity.

 Asheville Recovery Center Can Help

 Alcohol and Heroin are both highly addictive and dangerous when abused on their own, especially when combined.
 It is extremely important to seek help immediately if you or a loved one is struggling with any substance addiction.

 At Asheville Recovery Center, treatment specialists have developed a unique, hybrid model of treatment which combines a traditional 12-step program with holistic rehabilitation.
 A multitude of services, programs, and therapies are offered, including the Partial Hospitalization Program, Residential-style treatment, outpatient rehabilitation, and more.